kgothatsontsane/alx-system_engineering-devops/command_line_for_the_win/README.md

 [CMDCHALLENGE](https://cmdchallenge.com/) is an awesome game that challenges your Command Line skills.
 Everything is done via the command line and the questions are becoming increasingly complicated.
 It’s a good training to improve your command line skills!

-I have provided the screenshots of my progress in the [CMDCHALLENGE](https:cmdchallenge.com/) and the tasks 0-9, 10-18, 19-27 in .png format.
+I have provided the screenshots of my progress in the [CMDCHALLENGE](https:cmdchallenge.com/) and vthe tasks 0-9, 10-18, 19-27 in .png format.

 The steps I have taken to use the SFTP command-line tool so that I can perform the file transfer using SFTP are as follows: